-As of June 30, 2018 (in thousands) Actual As Adjusted As Further Adjusted Pro Forma As Further Adjusted Cash and cash equivalents \$ 322,423 \$1,048,548 \$2,504,798 \$ 296,947 Commercial paper Long-term debt: Credit facilities 103,988 103,988 103,988 103,988 Series B, C, D Senior Notes(1) 249,776 249,776 249,776 3.20% Senior Notes due 2023 298,823 298,823 298,823 298,823 1.75% Senior Notes due 2024 573,514 573,514 573,514 573,514 4.375% Senior Notes due 2047 492,941 492,941 492,941 492,941 Senior amortizing notes that are components of the Units(2) 122,778 122,778 122,778 New Notes 2,732,116 New Term Loan 347,429 Other 4,647 4,647 4,647 4,647 Total debt(3) 1,723,689 1,846,467 1,846,467 4,676,236

-As of June 30, 2018 (in thousands) Shareholders' equity: Actual As Adjusted As Further Adjusted Pro Forma As Further Adjusted Common stock 14,470 14,470 15,910 15,910 Capital in excess of par value (4) 167,432 770,779 2,225,589 3,428,168 Retained earnings 3,992,452 3,992,452 3,992,452 3,901,607 Accumulated other comprehensive loss (692,498) (692,498) (692,498) (692,498) Treasury stock, at cost (1,732,001) (1,732,001) (1,732,001) (1,030,611) Total shareholders' equity (5) 1,749,855 2,353,202 3,809,452 5,622,576 Total capitalization \$ 3,473,544 4,199,669 \$ 5,655,919 \$10,298,812

-(1) Includes (i) \$100,000,000 aggregate principal amount 6.35% Series B Senior Notes due 2019, (ii) \$50,000,000 aggregate principal amount 6.50% Series C Senior Notes due 2022 and (iii) \$100,000,000 aggregate principal amount 6.79% Series D Senior Notes due 2027.

-(2) Each Unit will include an amortizing note, as described under "Description of the Units."
-Approximately 17% of the stated amount of the Units is represented by the amortizing notes.

-(3) As of June 30, 2018, we had approximately \$104.0 million outstanding under our revolving credit facility (including 90 million euro converted at an exchange rate of U.S. \$1.1554 per euro as of June 30, 2018) and no borrowings outstanding under our commercial paper program.

-(4) Each Unit will include a purchase contract, as described in "Description of the Purchase Contracts."
-We will account for the purchase contracts that are components of the Units as equity and expect to record the initial fair value of these purchase contracts, net of the underwriting discounts and offering expenses allocated to the purchase contracts, as additional paid-in capital.
-The exact amount we record as additional paid-in capital will not be determined until the determination of the final offering expenses of this offering.
-Approximately 83% of the stated amount of the Units will be represented by the purchase contracts and the underwriting discounts and offering expenses will be allocated to the purchase contracts.

-(5) Does not include noncontrolling interest.
+- (1) Includes (i) \$100,000,000 aggregate principal amount 6.35% Series B Senior Notes due 2019, (ii) \$50,000,000 aggregate principal amount 6.50% Series C Senior Notes due 2022 and (iii) \$100,000,000 aggregate principal amount 6.79% Series D Senior Notes due 2027. - (2) Each Unit will include an amortizing note, as described under "Description of the Units."
+The exact amount of the principal amount of these amortizing notes will not be determined until the pricing of this offering.
+We have assumed that 17% of the stated amount of the Units will be represented by the amortizing notes.
+For each additional \$1.0 million of the stated amount of the Units represented by the amortizing notes, we would incur an additional \$0.17 million of indebtedness. - (3) As of June 30, 2018, we had approximately \$104.0 million outstanding under our revolving credit facility (including 90 million euro converted at an exchange rate of U.S. \$1.1554 per euro as of June 30, 2018) and no borrowings outstanding under our commercial paper program. - (4) Each Unit will include a purchase contract, as described in "Description of the Purchase Contracts."
+We will account for the purchase contracts that are components of the Units as equity and expect to record the initial fair value of these purchase contracts, net of the underwriting discounts and estimated offering expenses allocated to the purchase contracts, as additional paid-in capital.
+The exact amount we record as additional paid-in capital will not be determined until the pricing of this offering and our determination of the final offering expenses.
+We have assumed that 83% of the stated amount of the Units will be represented by the purchase contracts and assumed the underwriting discounts and estimated offering expenses will be allocated to the purchase contracts. - (5) Does not include noncontrolling interest.